David-Worboys/QTPYGUI/README.md

 |                 | value         | str                     | The text to set as the current node text                                                                                                                                                                                                                                | ❌            |

 ### Grid

- Calling Grid in a layout will generate a Grid control, on a form.
+Calling Grid in a layout will generate a Grid control on a form.

 The "tag", "text", "callback", "col_def" and "height" arguments are generally the only arguments used.

 <br>**Properties**
 <br>The following properties apply when a Grid is instantiated with the